 To enable fast identification of the measuring point within the system, you can enter a unique designation using the Device tag parameter and thus change the factory setting.

-- The number of characters displayed depends on the characters used. - ho For information on the tag name in the "FieldCare" operating tool (ightarrow ho 44)
+- The number of characters displayed depends on the characters used.

 "Setup" menu → Device tag